wa1tnr/PicoMite-tnr-a/README.md

 Files to build the PicoMite.
 MMBasic running on the Raspberry Pi Pico

-NB: This should be built against pico-sdk version 1.2.
+NB: This should be built against pico-sdk version 1.3.
-However, the version of TinyUSB in SDK1.2 must be replaced by TinyUSB 0.7.0.
-A cut down version of this is included in the files provided lib/tinyusb
-This also requires changes in the SDK directories src/rp2_common/pico_stdio_usb and src/rp2_common/tinyusb The amended versions of these is included in the files provided

-To build the application follow the instructions in the manual "Getting started with the Raspberry Pi Pico" to set up your development environment.
-Then replace the directories in the sdk with the files provided.
-Finally import the PicoMite project.
+Previous versions were built against a modified sdk version 1.2.
+V1.43 now works out-of-the-box

 The file layout should be: